-As a Committee, we are committed to ongoing dialogue with our shareholders and welcome any feedback regarding our remuneration practices.
+As a Committee, we are committed to ongoing dialogue with our shareholders and welcome any feedback regarding our remuneration practices either ahead of the Annual General Meeting or in the year ahead, as we undertake our regular triennial Remuneration Policy review.
 We look forward to receiving your continued support at the forthcoming Annual General Meeting.

-Chair of the Remuneration Committee 25 May 2022
+Chair of the Remuneration Committee 24 May 2023